moofter/flite/README.md

     - libvacodecs

 # Installation
-Download the iso and install as usual or build your own customised version follow the instructions below.
+Download the iso and install as usual or to build your own customised version follow the instructions below.
 You will need a working Fedora or RHEL based system.
 ```
 sudo setenforce 0
 sudo dnf install mock